Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 binary                   Location of the MySQL server binary.
 Typically, this will point to the mysqld or the mysqld_safe file.
                          The recommended value is the the path of the the mysqld binary, be aware it may not be the defautl.
                          *default: /usr/bin/safe_mysqld*

+binary_prefix            A prefix to put on the mysqld command line.
+A common use would be an "LD_PRELOAD" or a call to numactl.
+                         *default: empty*

 client_binary            Location of the MySQL client binary.  *default: mysql*